TalmSnir/Wordle-Clone/README.md

 ## Description

 Clone of the Wordle game.
-created in order to practice vanilla js state managment and OOP structure.
+created in order to practice vanilla js state managment ,OOP structure and js animate api(creating keyframes in js).

 original can be found [here](https://www.powerlanguage.co.uk/wordle/)